matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/11 Continuous Integration.md

   * Production

-This process reduces errors and delays associated with having to rely on specialized staff or programmers to install releases.
+This process reduces errors and delays associated with having to rely on specialised staff or programmers to install releases.

 ### CI - Possible Benefits
 * Allows earlier detection and root cause analysis of integration problems